Experiment with SSHFS

 Gotchas!

-When internet connection goes down, the application will start hanging in that case first we need to kill the sshfs
+When internet connection goes down, the application will start hanging in that case first we need to kill the sshfs process and then unmount the directory.

 sudo pkill -kill -f "sshfs"